Skip to content

 Brandt illustrates several important points for homeowners dealing with contractor problems:

 First, the damages can be substantial.
 Treble damages mean the court triples the actual harm.
-Combined with attorney fees, which HICPA and the UTPCPL both authorize, the contractor’s liability can far exceed the cost of the original job.
+Combined with attorney fees, which the UTPCPL authorizes and which a HICPA claim reaches because every HICPA violation is also a UTPCPL violation, the contractor’s liability can far exceed the cost of the original job.

-Second, what makes a case strong is often not just the poor workmanship itself, but what the contractor did or failed to disclose.
-Secret subcontracting, use of materials that do not meet code or contract specifications, and failure to provide the disclosures required by HICPA all convert a breach-of-contract dispute into a consumer protection case with treble damages and fee-shifting.
+Second, what makes a case strong is often not the poor workmanship itself, but what the contractor did or failed to disclose.
+Secret subcontracting, use of materials that do not meet code or contract specifications, and failure to provide the disclosures HICPA requires all convert a breach-of-contract dispute into a consumer protection case with treble damages and fee-shifting.

 Third, attorney fees are recoverable.
-This means that the economics of pursuing a contractor who did $50,000 in damage change significantly when you know that your legal fees will be paid by the contractor if you prevail.
+The economics of pursuing a contractor who did $50,000 in damage change significantly when you know the contractor will pay your legal fees if you prevail.

 Protecting Yourself